strike65/SwiftyStats/index.md

 * [`SSHypothesisTesting`](docs/Enums/SSHypothesisTesting.html) (enum)
 * [`SSProbDist`](docs/Enums/SSProbDist.html) (enum)
 * [`SSDataFrame`](docs/Classes/SSDataFrame.html) instances encapsulate datasets.
 You can imagine the structure of an `SSDataFrame` object as a table: The columns of the table correspond to the individual dataset and the rows correspond to the data of the dataset.
-* [`SSCrossTab`](docs/Structures/SSCrossTab.html) contains a cross table with the usual structure (like a n x m matrix) and provides the statistics needed for frequency comparisons (Chi-square, Phi, residuals etc.).
+* [`SSCrossTab`](docs/Structures/SSCrossTab.html) contains a cross table with the usual structure (like an n × m matrix) and provides the statistics needed for frequency comparisons (Chi-square, Phi, residuals, etc.).

-There are several extensions to standard Swift types (`Array`, Floating point types, `String `).
+There are several extensions to standard Swift types (`Array`, floating-point types, `String`).

 # Using Xcode